Pasha Hawaii: Fleet

+Jean Anne

 The 579-foot Jean Anne was commissioned in 2004 as the company's first ship.
 The Jean Anne is a ro-ro, a ship designed specifically to carry vehicles.
 The $90 million ship was designed to carry 3,000 vehicles on each trip.
 Its ports of call include Honolulu, Kahului and Hilo.

+Marjorie C

 The 692-foot Marjorie C was commissioned in 2015 as the company's second ship.
 The Marjorie C is a con-ro, a hybrid ro-ro with the ability to carry containerized cargo as well as vehicles.
 The ship can carry 1,200 vehicles and 1,400 TEUs of containers.
 The ship's ports of call include Honolulu and Los Angeles, usually carrying 30 percent cars, 10 percent oversized items, and 60 percent containers.

+Horizon Enterprise, Horizon Reliance, Horizon Pacific and Horizon Spirit

 Additionally, Pasha Hawaii operates several container ships, including the Horizon Enterprise, Horizon Reliance, Horizon Pacific and Horizon Spirit.

+MV George III

-Two new Ohana-class vessels were scheduled to enter service in late 2020, but as of March 2021 they are not listed on the company's website.
+Two new Ohana-class vessels were scheduled to enter service in late 2020, but as of July 2023 only the George III has entered into service.
 These ships will have a capacity of 2,525 TEUs of containers and Liquefied natural gas (LNG)-powered propulsion systems built by MAN Energy Solutions.
+George III LNG-fueled containership was built in Brownsville, Texas by Keppel AmFELS.
 These will be the first LNG-powered vessels to operate between Hawaii and the West Coast.